 The park and trail system is named for the 606 zip code prefix all Chicagoans share.
-Set above city streets, it will serve as both an urban oasis and a new way to explore Chicago on trails for biking, running and strolling.
-The 606 also connects parks, people, and communities: what once physically separated four neighborhoods now will knit them together and attract visitors from within the city and people visiting from afar.
+Set above city streets, it will serve as a new way to explore Chicago on trails for biking, running, and strolling.
+The 606 also connects parks, people, and communities: what once physically separated four neighborhoods now will knit them together through an education program in partnership with the more than 20 nearby schools.
+The 606 will attract visitors from within the city and people visiting from afar.

 As lead partner, we're involved with all aspects of the project: acquiring land, raising funds, overseeing community participation and design competitions, and coordinating the efforts of other organizations and agencies.

 We are proud to host Trail Mix: lively activity-filled events for families and conversations with experts about history, design, and construction.